tamari92/kf2-tournament/rules.md

 In the Playoffs phase, **multiple attempts are strictly forbidden.**

 #### 6.13.3 - Integrity & Sportsmanship
 A retry may **only** be used in the event that the team wipes.
 It is considered bad sportsmanship to purposely throw the game in order to earn a retry.
-Tournament staff reserve the right to enact disciplinary measures if it is determined this is being abused.
+Tournament Staff reserve the right to enact disciplinary measures if it is determined this is being abused.

 For matches that are not streamed by an official Tournament Streamer, *Proof of Play* (described in [6.12](#612---proof-of-play)) is required. **Records of all tournament matches played on the Match Servers are kept automatically by the server.** These reports will clearly display tampering should a team attempt to abuse this clause.